14th High Level Forum (HLF) on Regional and Urban Policy Cooperation

 Cluster Meeting on Circular Economy and Energy Transition

-In the afternoon, Chinese and EU cities exchanged experiences, solutions and opportunities related to their projects on circular economy and energy transition.
+In the afternoon, over 40 Chinese and EU cities exchanged experiences, solutions and opportunities related to their projects on circular economy and energy transition.
 The opening session was moderated by Alexandra Lehmann from the EU Delegation to China.
 Eva Malanikova from DG REGIO explained the EU Urban agenda Partnership, which is led by EU cities and regions and summarized the 12 activities in place that aim at better regulation, better funding and better knowledge.
 Mr Bartosz Cieleszynski from DG Environment presented the Circular Economy Package and summarized the main global trends on resource use, food demand, water scarcity and climate change that forced the EU to prepare the package.

 A key note was given by a representative from the Ellen MacArthur foundation, focusing on the role of urban policymakers and presenting specific case studies for textile, plastics, and food that can be an inspiration and lessons learned for IUC cities.